-RECEIVING AND INSPECTING THE EQUIPMENT
+RECEIVING & INSPECTING THE EQUIPMENT

-Use care during unloading so the equipment is not damaged while being moved into the building.
+Even though most equipment is shipped crated, care should be taken during unloading so the equipment is not damaged while being moved into the building.

 - 1. Visually inspect the exterior of the package and skid or container.
 Any damage should be noted and reported to the delivering carrier immediately. - 2.
 If damaged, open and inspect the contents with the carrier. - 3.
-In the event that the exterior is not damaged, yet upon opening, there is concealed damage to the equipment, notify the carrier.
+In the event that the exterior is not damaged, yet upon opening, there is concealed damage to the equipment notify the carrier.
 Notification should be made verbally as well as in written form. - 4.
 Request an inspection by the shipping company of the damaged equipment.
 This should be done within 10 days from receipt of the equipment. - 5.
 Be certain to check the compressor compartment housing and visually inspect the refrigeration package.
 Be sure lines are secure and base is still intact. - 6.
 Freight carriers can supply the necessary damage forms upon request. - 7.
 Retain all crating material until an inspection has been made or waived.